-Tier II members shall pay member contributions pursuant to Government Code Section 7522.30, which shall be at least 50% of normal cost as determined annually by the plan actuary and expressed as a percentage of payroll.
+Tier II members pay member contributions pursuant to Government Code Section 7522.30, which is at least 50% of normal cost as determined annually in cooperation with the plan actuary and expressed as a percentage of payroll.
 The County shall not pay any of the required member contribution.

-Employees who were General Members of SJCERA on March 7, 1973, and remained continuously in membership until having credit for thirty (30) or more years of service who, for that reason, are not making contributions to SJCERA, shall receive, in addition to their regular rate of pay, an amount equal to what their retirement contributions would be if they were still making such contributions.
-(Government Code Sections 31625.2 and 31664.1)
+Employees who are Safety Members of SJCERA Tier I and employees who were General Members of SJCERA on March 7, 1973, and remained continuously in membership until having credit for thirty (30) or more years of service who, for that reason, are not making contributions to SJCERA, shall receive, in addition to their regular rate of pay, an amount equal to what their retirement contributions would be if they were still making such contributions.
+(Government